dhain/wsgi_lite/README.rst

 ``lighten()``.  ``lighten()`` accepts either a ``@lite`` application or a WSGI 1 application, and returns a similarly flexible application object.
-Just like the output of the ``@lite`` decorator, the resulting app object can be called with or without a ``start_response``, and the protocol it follows will vary accordingly.
+Just like the output of the ``@lite`` decorator, the resulting app object can be called with or without a ``start_response``, and the return protocol it follows will vary accordingly.

 This means that you can either pass a ``@lite`` app or a standard WSGI app to our ``latinator()`` middleware, and it'll work either way.
+And, you can supply a ``@lite`` or ``lighten()``-ed app to any standard WSGI server or middleware, and it'll Just Work.

-And, for efficiency, both ``@lite`` and ``lighten()`` are designed to be idempotent: calling them on already-converted apps has no effect, and if you call a wrapped application via its native protocol, no protocol conversion takes place.
+For efficiency, both ``@lite`` and ``lighten()`` are designed to be idempotent: calling them on already-converted applications returns the app you passed in, with no extra wrapping.
+And, if you call a wrapped application via its native protocol, no protocol conversion takes place - the original app just gets called without any conversion overhead.
+So, feel free to use both decorators early and often!

 ``close()`` and Resource Cleanups